LeeoBianchi/HealpixMPI.jl/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+I acknowledge crucial contributions from Maurizio Tomasi, main developer of `Healpix.jl` and supervisor of my master thesis project at the University of Milan at the time of `HealpixMPI.jl`'s concept being born, Martin Reinecke, main developer of DUCC[CITELINK], Hans Kristian Eriksen, the main developer of Commander, Sigurd Naess and all the other members of Cosmoglobe collaboration.

 # References